Select Page

 The Berlin Airlift Begins

-In response to the Berlin Blockade, the United States and its Allies launched the Berlin Airlift, an extraordinary operation to supply West Berlin with food, fuel, and other essential supplies.
+In the Berlin Blockade, in response, the United States and other Allied powers launched the Berlin Airlift to resupply West Berlin with food, fuel and other necessities.

 The Berlin Airlift had several significant impacts:

-• Demonstration of Allied resolve: The airlift demonstrated the determination and commitment of the Allies to protect their interests and support the people of Berlin.
+Demonstration of Allied resolve: Showing determination and a commitment on behalf of the Allies to protect theirs interests and support the people of Berlin was the Berlin airlift.

-• Symbol of the Cold War: The Berlin Airlift became a potent symbol of the ongoing conflict between East and West and the struggle between democracy and communism.
+Symbol of the Cold War: But the Berlin Airlift became such a potent symbol of the longstanding struggle between East and West, as well as democracy and communism.

-• Strengthening of NATO: The Berlin Airlift highlighted the need for a stronger collective security agreement among Western nations, leading to the formation of the North Atlantic Treaty Organization (NATO) to counter the Soviet threat.
+Strengthening of NATO: The Berlin Airlift emphasized the need for West-made collective security agreement, and the consequent formation of the North Atlantic Treaty Organization (NATO) against such a threat as the Soviet one.

-• Soviet retreat: The Soviet Union eventually lifted the blockade in 1949 due to international pressure.
-This was seen as a significant political victory for the United States and its Allies.
+Soviet retreat: Against the same pressure, the international, the Soviet Union lifted the blockade in 1949.
+It was viewed, however, as a major political win for the United States and its Allies.

 Conclusion